 Tomorrow is our national holiday.
 Will the Prime Minister take this opportunity to support our bill, which makes French the only language of work in Quebec?

 Mr. Speaker, as a proud Quebecker, I look forward to celebrating the national holiday tomorrow.

 I would like to wish a happy Saint-Jean-Baptiste Day to all francophones across the country who are celebrating tomorrow, especially since we all have high hopes for our Montreal Canadiens tomorrow night at the Bell Centre.
 We look forward to a great celebration for all of us.

 Regarding the French language, we recognized in the Speech from the Throne and in our official languages bill that French must be protected across the country, including in Quebec, while protecting official language minorities across the country.

-However, last November, the Prime Minister said that “in order for Canada to be bilingual, Quebec must first and foremost be francophone.
-That is why we support Bill 101 in what it does for Quebec”.
+However, last November, the Prime Minister said, “In order for Canada to be bilingual, Quebec must first and foremost be francophone.
+That is why we support Bill 101 in what it does for Quebec.”

 My question for the Prime Minister is simple.
 What has changed since November?
 Why does he suddenly not support Bill 101 anymore?

 Mr. Speaker, that is simply not true.
 We recognize how important it is to protect the French language in Quebec and for all francophone minority communities across the country if we want Canada to remain a bilingual country.

 That is why we have brought forward an official languages reform that protects French and official language minorities across the country.
 That has always been our concern.